-Burke Rehabilitation Hospital is a recognized leader in delivering state-of-the art care for the disabled.
+Burke Rehabilitation Hospital is a recognized leader in delivering state-of-the-art care for the disabled.
 An important engine for Burke’s quest to deliver the best rehabilitation strategies not only for today but also for tomorrow is the Burke Medical Research Institute.
-The Institute was created in 1978 to foster the development of new approaches to cognitive and motor rehabilitation, and has enjoyed a long standing synergy with Burke Rehabilitation Hospital and the Weill Medical College of Cornell University.
+The Institute was created in 1978 to foster the development of new approaches to cognitive and motor rehabilitation, and has enjoyed a long-standing synergy with Burke Rehabilitation Hospital and the Weill Cornell Medicine of Cornell University.

 To provide the massive assault necessary to solve problems of neurological disability (#1 cause of disability in the United States), Burke currently has more than 20 Cornell faculty members working synergistically and collaboratively amongst themselves and with clinicians and scientists around the globe.
 The scientific efforts at Burke are complemented by remarkable infrastructures that exist in Ithaca at the Cornell University undergraduate campus and downtown in Manhattan at Cornell Medical School.
 Each of our faculty members is sanctioned by appointment committees at our Ivy League affiliate.

-Burke Rehabilitation Center is one of the only free standing rehabilitation facility with dedicated programs in basic research (understanding how the normal brain functions and how it goes awry in disease), translational research (understanding how to move basic research to the human bedside), and clinical research (testing of new therapies in humans).
+Burke Rehabilitation Center is one of the only freestanding rehabilitation facilities with dedicated programs in basic research (understanding how the normal brain functions and how it goes awry in disease), translational research (understanding how to move basic research to the human bedside), and clinical research (testing of new therapies in humans).
 These programs all enjoy the sanction that comes from intense competition for external support from the National Institutes of Health and from private and public foundations.

 Rajiv R. Ratan M.D., Ph.D.,